bright-home/bright-home/README.md

 ## Set Up Vagrant

 Vagrant comes pre-installed in this app.
 Just ensure you have VirtualBox installed on your computer and Vagrant will take of the rest.

+First, clone/download the project and navigate to the project root directory.

-To run the app inside Vagrant, just run:
+Then, to run the app inside Vagrant, execute:

 ```
 vagrant up